 AMERICAN JOURNAL OF EMERGENCY MEDICINE

-Science Citation Index Expanded, Scopus, Agricultural & Environmental Science Database, Biotechnology Research Abstracts, CAB Abstracts, CINAHL, EMBASE, MEDLINE, Veterinary Science Database
+Science Citation Index Expanded (SCI-EXPANDED), Scopus, Agricultural & Environmental Science Database, Biotechnology Research Abstracts, CAB Abstracts, CINAHL, EMBASE, MEDLINE, Veterinary Science Database

 Copeptin, Emergency, Headache, Migraine, VASOPRESSIN, HEADACHE

 Purpose: The purpose of this study was to investigate the clinical use of copeptin to evaluate migraine attacks in

 the Emergency Department.
 An additional aim was to detect changes in serum copeptin levels in migraine patients

 Methods: This prospective case–control study included 52 migraine patients and 51 healthy individualswith similar